Gares95/DataLake-Spark/README.md

 The data currently is in an S3 bucket in directories which contains their log data and song data in JSON files.
 The objective of the main program of this repository is to process the data and create a star schema optimized for queries for the song play analysis.

-### Credits
-Udacity provided the template and the guidelines to start this project.
-The completion of this was made by Guillermo Garcia and the review of the program and the verification that the project followed the proper procedures was also made by my mentor from udacity.

 # Data Files
 ***
 The datasets used for this project that reside in S3 are: